bacovcin/do-support-have-COHA/README.md

     python3 DO_HAVE_collate.py

-As a point of reference, `make.sh` takes about a half hour to run on a desktop running other application:
+As a point of reference, `make.sh` takes about 50min to run on a desktop running other application:

     time python3 DO_HAVE_collate.py